openoms/bitcoin-tutorials/joinmarket/README.md

     * `ordertype` sets either a relative (`swreloffer`) or an absolute (`swabsoffer`) coinjoin fee model
     * `cjfee_a` is the fixed coinjoin fee to be earned when using `swabsoffer`
     * `cjfee_r` is the relative fee when using `swreloffer`.
 Specified as the fraction of the used amount.
-    * `txfee` is the maker's contribution to the miner fees (still paid by the taker).
+    * `txfee` is the maker's contribution to the miner fee.
 To reduce the minimum offer amount for `swreloffer` set it to 0.
     * `minsize` specifies the minimum offer size in satoshis (this is the minimum size the UTXO will end up to be after participating in coinjoin)